Xinjiang footage sheds new light on Uyghur detention camps | DW | 22.11.2021

 The video was filmed by a Chinese man named Guanguan, who went to Xinjiang after reading a series of articles from US news outlet BuzzFeed News, indicating the locations of several detention centers in the region.

-His video, which was originally posted to YouTube, has attracted the attention of researchers and academics who have been focusing on China's large-scale crackdown on ethnic minorities in Xinjiang.
+His video, which was originally posted to YouTube in October, has attracted the attention of researchers and academics who have been focusing on China's large-scale crackdown on ethnic minorities in Xinjiang.
 Alison Killing, an architect who worked with BuzzFeed News to create a map of satellite images of the camps, said the new information from the video confirms what they believe to be happening in Xinjiang.

 Other forms of corroboration that researchers like Killing rely on include interviews with former detainees and information from journalists who visit the detention facilities.
 She added that Guanguan's video helps to confirm whether many facilities are prisons or detention centers.